shubham991999/Mastermind/README.md

 Developed a Mastermind Game Logic using C++ programming and SAT solver.

-Use following commands for executing the code:
+Use following commands for executing the code-

 Compile : g++ file_name.cpp -o file_name

 Run	: ./file_name